AnurajG/TmvWhatsApi/README.md

 ## How to start using this library

-The library is not complete, you can just login and instantiate the first connection.
+The library is not complete, you can just login and instantiate the first connection, sending a text message

 ```php
 $number   = ''; // your number